 Where can I get IRS forms?

 There are two ways that you can obtain tax forms and instructions from the IRS:

 My staff is always available to assist you with issues that you may be experiencing with the IRS.
-If you cannot find the answer to your questions through these links or would like my office to contact the IRS on your behalf, please complete my Privacy Release Form and email it to: email@example.com.
+If you cannot find the answer to your questions through these links or would like my office to contact the IRS on your behalf, please complete my Privacy Release Form on my website.
 My staff will be happy to provide you with all possible assistance.